-Exhibit 19 above shows the projected contributions and investment returns needed by the State plan to avoid negative cash flows over the next 30 years.
+Exhibit 25 above shows the projected contributions and investment returns needed by the State plan to avoid negative cash flows over the next 30 years.
 The blue portion of the chart represents the contributions that are expected to be made each year.
 The green portion of the chart represents the level of investment return that is needed, while the blue and green added together represent the expected benefit payments from the plan.

-The red line is the level of investment return needed (scale on left of the chart) to generate the investment return (green portion of chart) to keep the incoming cash flow (contributions plus investment return) equal to the plan's expected benefit payments and expenses.
+The red line is the level of investment return needed (scale on right of the chart) to generate the investment return (green portion of chart) to keep the incoming cash flow (contributions plus investment return) equal to the plan's expected benefit payments and expenses.
 Benefit payments in the State plan are expected to peak in 2037 before beginning to reduce as more members are covered by the Hybrid Retirement Plan.
-The overall employer cost of the hybrid plan is lower than Plan 1 or Plan 2, which means that as the population covered by the hybrid plan grows fewer employer contributions will go into the plan.
+The overall employer cost of the hybrid plan is lower than Plan 1 or Plan 2, which means that as the population covered by the hybrid plan grows, fewer employer contributions will go into the plan.
 Note that the drop off in contribution requirements in 2044 coincides with the payoff of the legacy unfunded liabilities.
-Fewer contribution dollars flowing into the plan generally causes more reliance on investment returns to cover cash flow requirements in later years.
+Despite the lower cost of the Hybrid Retirement Plan, fewer contribution dollars flowing into the plan generally causes more reliance on investment returns to cover cash flow requirements in later years.
+As a reminder, at present the portion of the contribution rate associated with amortizing the legacy unfunded liabilities represents approximately 2/3 of the employer contribution rate.

-The investment return needed over this period to avoid negative cash flow ranges from 3.35% to 6.63%, with an average return of approximately 5.33% to stay cash flow positive to the fund.
+The investment return needed over this period to avoid negative cash flow ranges from 3.21% to 6.51%, with an average return of approximately 5.25% to stay cash flow positive to the fund.

-Exhibit 20 below shows the projected contributions and investment returns needed by the Teacher plan to avoid negative cash flows over the next 30 years.
+Exhibit 26 below shows the projected contributions and investment returns needed by the Teacher plan to avoid negative cash flows over the next 30 years.
 Benefit payments in the Teacher plan are expected to peak in 2048 compared to 2037 for the State plan as turnover in this plan is less than in the State plan.
 Note that a similar drop off in contribution requirements in 2044 also coincides with the payoff of the legacy unfunded liabilities in the Teacher plan.
-Fewer contribution dollars flowing into the plan will require higher investment returns to cover cash flow requirements in later years.
+Despite the lower cost of the Hybrid Retirement Plan, fewer contribution dollars flowing into the plan will require higher investment returns to cover cash flow requirements in later years.

-The investment return needed over this period to avoid negative cash flow ranges from 1.94% to 5.87%, with an average return of approximately 4.18% to stay cash flow positive.
+The investment return needed over this period to avoid negative cash flow ranges from 2.08% to 5.50%, with an average return of approximately 4.21% to stay cash flow positive.
 The average return needed for the Teacher plan is less than the State plan due to higher contribution requirements for the Teacher plan during much of the projection period, which offsets the need for additional investment return to cover plan costs during those years.

-Results based on June 30, 2020, actuarial valuation adjusted for new assumptions approved by the VRS Board of Trustees in spring 2021.
+Results based on June 30, 2021 actuarial valuation.

 During periods of continued volatility, assets in plans with less liquidity are likely to be sold at a loss and as a result may contribute to decreasing funded ratios.
-In the U.S., plans have an average of 1% of their target portfolios held in cash and short-term investments to pay ongoing expenses, such as benefit payments and administrative costs.
+In the U.S., public sector pension generally hold some portion of the fund in in cash and short-term investments to pay ongoing expenses, such as benefit payments and administrative costs.
 A liquidity-to-assets ratio can be useful in determining the liquidity risk, if any, of a pension plan.